AAtkinsonQA/SpringWP/README.md

 ![coverage][coverage]

 ## Front-End Design
-The front-end of the app is rudimentary at this stage, as the front-end is built purely with very simple HTML.
-It is largely functional and stable, however.
+The front-end of the app is built with HTML, CSS and JavaScript and has one page.
+It is largely functional and stable.

-When the user navigates to the URL, they are directed to the home page:
+Home page:

-![homeloggedout][homeloggedout]
+![homepage][createExample.png]

 They are then able to log in or register an account: